Carmen: Synopsis, Character Map

 I will fight you to the death!

-The fight resumes.
+The fight continues.
 Escamillo slips and is almost stabbed by Jose.
-At that moment, the returning smugglers and Carmen and the others stop Jose.
+Carmen and her friends return and stop Jose.

 Carmen